tra-versed/Cyclistic-Bikeshare-Analysis/README.md

 ---

-2. This relationship can be further explored by observing member and casual trips across each month.
-There was an overall increase in trips during the warmer months, but with some variation between rider types.
+2. This relationship can be further explored by observing monthly trip counts.
+There was an overall increase in trips during the warmer months, but with some variation between rider type.
 Member trips began increasing in March, peaked in August, and decreased by December.
-Casual trip activity was slightly more confined: increasing in April, peaked in July - one month before peak member trips - and subsided after October.
+Casual trip activity was slightly narrower: increased in April, peaked in July (one month before peak member trips), and subsided by November.

 <kbd>![Monthly Trip Totals](https://github.com/user-attachments/assets/54218976-6c5c-4244-9a62-23117aa1e326)</kbd>

 ---

 3. Examining average monthly ride lengths for each rider type offers an additional perspective.
 The surge in casual rider trips around July was reflected in the surge of average ride lengths among casual riders.
-While member rider lengths had a slight surge, the averages were significantly more consistent throughout the year.
+While member rider lengths had a slight surge, the averages were much more consistent throughout the year.
 Additionally, casual riders averaged longer trip times than members across 2023, although the sample size of casual trips used to calculate these averages was significantly smaller than member trips.

 <kbd>![Average Monthly Ride Length](https://github.com/user-attachments/assets/762d91b8-976a-4217-9bfe-e4c87245a76c)</kbd>